-1. Wait to take vacations until January
+1. Defer vacation until January

-2. Tidy up your pipeline
+2. Clean your pipeline

 The answers to these questions can likely be determined from prior communications with the customer.
 If the answer to any or all of the above questions is “no”, then remove those prospects.
 Now is not the time to waste on prospects that aren’t serious, aren’t a good fit, or don’t have an urgent need for your business.